-Forms W-4 and W-4MN generally are valid until the employee provides new ones.
+Forms W-4 and W-4MN are generally valid until the employee provide new ones.
 But employees who claim to be exempt from withholding must renew the exemption annually by filing new Forms W-4 or W-4MN by February 15 each year.